Arnjee/file-finder.py/README.md

 # file-finder.py
-A simple pyhon scripts to find file containing the word given
+A simple pyhon scripts that  finds all  files  containing the string given.
+Should be run from terminal

 # How to run on  linux
-EXMPL
-python3 file-finder.py ineedtofindthis.mp4
+python3 file-finder.py <What i want to find>